DavidVasilev1/CSAsite/_posts/2024-04-22-unit-7-student.md

 Before you uncomment the code and run it, guess what the code will do based on what you've learned.

+The code will find the max val in the array as it iterates through the array and compares each value to the currently set max value.

 ### Let's Look at an Example (Example 1)